wp-plugins/contact-form-advanced-database/readme.txt

 == Description ==

 This plugin will log all information that are sent using the Contact Form 7 plugin and grouped by the Contact Form 7 created shortcodes.
 It will provide a simple UI to manage your leads, people that contacted you, sent email via your website, etc.,.
 It is basically be the database of sent emails of contact form 7 plugin.

+Working for both single install WordPress Site and Multi Site.

 == Installation ==